-- Fellows are expected to book their own air travel and submit a receipt by the given deadline for Institutes and within 2 weeks of booking for Jewish learning and professional development opportunities. - Fellows will be given a maximum ticket price above which special approval by the Foundation must be granted.
+- Fellows are expected to book their own air travel and submit a receipt. - For Institutes, Fellows will be given a travel reimbursement deadline and will be reimbursed after the Institute. - If traveling using Jewish learning or professional development funds, Fellow are expected to submit for reimbursement within 2 weeks of booking their flight. - Fellows will be given a maximum ticket price above which special approval by the Foundation must be granted.
 This budget is only for a non-reimbursable flight.
-The Foundation will not cover travel insurance.' - If advance payment proves to be a hardship, please alert the Program Coordinator, Dara Katzner (dkatzner@wexner.net), and alternative arrangements will be made. - Reservations must be made according to the timetable provided to you before each Wexner event. - Extra travel costs incurred due to a Fellow's delays or errors in booking will be absorbed by the Fellow.
+The Foundation will not cover travel insurance. - If advance payment proves to be a hardship, please alert the Program Coordinator, Dara Katzner (dkatzner@wexner.net), and alternative arrangements will be made. - Reservations must be made according to the timetable provided to you before each Wexner event. - Extra travel costs incurred due to a Fellow's delays or errors in booking will be absorbed by the Fellow.